marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 #### References:

 [^1]: Any testing framework or library can introduce overhead.
-It's not exclusive to Mocks.
+It's not exclusive to mocks.
 [^2]: See [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more examples.
 [^3]: While it is important to minimize unnecessary dependencies, in practical scenarios, it is not always possible or even desirable to have zero dependencies.
 [^4]: Birthday example is inspired by [Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154).